-Both Photoshop and Canva are kind of pointless if you don’t bring your own elements to it, IMO.
-Don’t get me wrong, you will still be able to do quite a lot on the platforms, but it will probably feel generic and like every body else’s stuff.
+Both Photoshop and Canva are kind of pointless if you don't bring your own elements to it, IMO.
+Don't get me wrong, you will still be able to do quite a lot on the platforms, but it will probably feel generic and like everybody else's stuff.
 Photoshop doesn't have graphics or icons to insert into the template like Canva does.
-However, Canva’s search feature is terrible and their elements are often so reused on-line (because most are free or just $1) that it can feel contrived after a while.
+However, Canva's search feature isn't great and their free elements are often so reused on-line that it can feel contrived after a while.
 Now if you are using Canva's premium plan, it's definitely worth it since you have SO many more custom fonts, photos, and the like and way fewer people are using the paid options!

 What really up levels graphic design are finding unique elements.
 I recommend exploring:

 I have no experience actually doing this, but I know Adobe Illustrator has the capability to give you a hand drawn effect on graphics.
 There are tons of videos out there to help with this.

 I love Creative Market.
 Each week you get 6 free design element options delivered to your inbox!
 Everything from fonts, to stock photos, to logos, to water color elements, and more!
 They have a ton of purchasable/downloadable options as well (it’s where I bought the font to do my wedding stuff!).